Chinese economic stimulus program: 2010

 China's economic growth was sustained by the economic stimulus and in addition, assisted neighboring countries with the economic recovery in 2010.
 Chinese real economic growth was around 10 percent even as European and North American economies were slowing.
 The stimulus provided funds for infrastructure projects and housing developments.
 Some were used to assist local governments in lending to state-owned enterprises for housing and infrastructure projects.
 This focus on construction expanded employment in not only construction, but also manufacturing, steel, cement and other sectors producing inputs to the construction sector.
 Some analysts suggested that the stimulus program could generate inflation and a property bubble.

 Due to the success of the economic stimulus plan, the central government tightened financial regulation in order to restrict lending amid fears of a property bubble.

 2011

 In 2011, it was revealed that as much as 20% of the loans under the program may be written off.

 2012

 In September 2012, the Chinese government through the National Development and Reform Commission gave approval for 60 infrastructure projects totalling more than 1 trillion yuan ($157 billion).

+2024

+In September 2024, the Chinese government has planned to issue 2 trillion yuan ($284.43 billion USD) in special sovereign bonds and cut 50 basis points to stimulate the economy.
+Other stimulus measures include consumer subsidies such as a monthly allowance of 800 yuan ($114 USD) per child to all households with two or more children, excluding the first child.

 Responses

 The stimulus package has been criticized for causing a surge in Chinese debt after 2009.
 In 2011, Minxin Pei criticized Beijing for "resorting to massive bank lending to local governments, which then went on an infrastructure spending binge that's certain to haunt the country for years to come".
-A 2014 study by global think-tank Carnegie Endowment for International Peace concluded that "[China]'s debt problems are rooted in the government's November 2008 announcement of a 4 trillion yuan ($586 billion) stimulus package to counteract the effects of the global financial crisis."
+A 2014 study by global think-tank Carnegie Endowment for International Peace blamed China's debt problems on the 4 trillion yuan ($586 billion) stimulus package implemented during the 2008 financial crisis.

+Through its allocation of US$32.8 billion for low-carbon infrastructure, industry, and communities, the package helped accelerate the development of eco-cities in China.

+The World Bank subsequently went on to recommend similar public works spending campaigns to western governments experiencing the effects of the Great Recession, but the US and EU instead decided to pursue long-term policies of quantitative easing (the buying of trillions of dollars' worth of government bonds or other financial assets in order to stimulate the economy and increase liquidity).